NutriBench

 NutriBench is the first publicly available natural language meal description based nutrition benchmark.

-The dataset consists of 5,000 human-verified meal descriptions with macro-nutrient labels, including carbohydrates, proteins, fats, and calories.
+The dataset consists of 11,857 meal descriptions annotated with macro-nutrient labels, including carbohydrates, proteins, fats, and calories.
 NutriBench can be used to evaluate and benchmark Large Language Models (LLMs) on the task of nutrition estimation.

-This video shows examples of NutriBench queries and responses by GPT-3.5 with Chain-of-Thought (CoT) prompting for carbohydrate estimation.
+This video shows examples of NutriBench queries and responses by GPT-4o with Chain-of-Thought (CoT) prompting for carbohydrate estimation.

-NutriBench is based on USDA data and is human verified.
+NutriBench is based on global real-world global dietary intake data and is human verified.

 NutriBench is built for real world complexity.